AnonymizedAccount/OVRAU/README.md

   git clone https://github.com/AnonymizedAccount/OVRAU
   cd OVRAU
   ```
-Then, install other dependencies by
+Then, you should install other dependencies using the following command:

    ```
    pip install -r requirements.txt